TangramDev/Sunny/README.md

 Sunny only supports 64 bit applications, which needs to be made clear.
 #### Step 2: Add "app.mainfest" to this project
 ![markdown](https://blog.tangram.dev/assets/AddManifestFile.png "markdown")
-As shown in the figure above, we need to use this Wizard to add a manifest file to the created project.
+As shown in the figure above, ***we need to use this Wizard to add a manifest file to the created project***.
 This step is an indispensable step.
 Sunny needs to add an application manifest file to the current project.
-Please refer to the standard .NET document for the specific steps of adding the manifest file.
-We need to modify the manifest file as follows:
+Please refer to the standard .NET document for the specific steps of adding the manifest file. ***We need to modify the manifest file as follows***:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <assembly manifestVersion="1.0" xmlns="urn:schemas-microsoft-com:asm.v1">